 Acquired in 1967 following 36 years of industrial service after sale by the LMS as 11243.
 A trial steaming at Haworth showed that extensive work was required, so 19 became at static exhibit, first at Oxenhope and subsequently at ‘Steamport Southport’, the former L&Y shed, where a final steam event took place in February 1998 featuring 19 repainted as local 51231 and our 51218 in steam.

-When that organisation relocated to the Ribble Steam Railway at Preston, 19 also relocated and is currently on public display there, restored to exhibition condition.
+When that organisation relocated to the Ribble Steam Railway at Preston, 19 also relocated and until early 2020 was on public display there, restored to exhibition condition.
 19 has since temporarily relocated to the East Lancashire Railway at Bury for their March 2020 Gala for display alongside relaunched 752, and is now not usually on public display.

 Below are images of 19 click on one to enlarge or display as a slide show